-This seminar provides a detailed introduction to the European Medical Device Regulation (MDR).
-It will explain the new legislation and which products are covered, the involvement of Notified Bodies and how to choose one and will outline a manufacturer’s responsibilities.
+This seminar provides an invaluable overview of the European Medical Device Regulation (MDR).
+The interactive programme will explain the new legislation and which products are covered, the involvement of Notified Bodies and how to choose one and will outline a manufacturer’s responsibilities.
 It will also cover the documentation necessary to apply for the CE mark.

 This is an excellent introduction from leading experts in the field and delegates should expect three days of intensive training.

-Past delegates include personnel from regulatory affairs, pharmacovigilance, quality assurance and technical support.
+Past delegates include those working in regulatory affairs, pharmacovigilance, quality assurance and technical support.
 This event will be of particular interest to all personnel who are new to the medical device industry, all those who intend to place a medical device on the market and anyone who requires an overview of the medical device sector.

 What is a medical device?